Welcome to the new Golem Cloud Docs! 👋

 app_component_a_debug.wasm app_component_b.wasm

-in the project root folder, and the CLI will add or update all or components.
+in the application root folder, and the CLI will apply all changes required.

-If we want to only update some components, we can do so by explicitly selecting them with the --component-name flag, or we can implicitly select them by changing our current working directory, e.g.:
+If we want to only build some components, we can do so by explicitly selecting them with the --component-name flag, or we can implicitly select them by changing our current working directory, e.g.:

 <...>